 - Loss of future wages as a result of being unable to perform job duties

 - The cost of repair or replacement of your vehicle

 Some damages are easy to quantify, such as the cost you incurred for emergency treatment, surgery, rehabilitation, and medication.
 Others, such as pain and suffering, are more difficult to assign an exact monetary value.
 After a complete review of your case, our attorney will be able to advise you how much you may be able to recover after the car accident.

 Car crash claims might seem deceptively simple, but the involvement of one or more insurance companies will always lead to obstacles for victims trying to attain fair compensation for their injuries.
 As a former insurance company lawyer, Raymond E. Areshenko can provide you with knowledgeable representation after a car accident.

-REA Law serves clients in Reno, Sparks, and nearby areas of Nevada, as well as greater Sacramento in California.
+REA Law serves clients in Reno, Sparks, and throughout Nevada, as well as Northern California.
 If you or a loved one has been injured in a car accident, please call 775-300-7594 or email us for your complimentary case review.
-For service in Northern California, please dial 916-800-6090 to start building your claim.
+For service in California, please dial 916-800-6090 to start building your claim.